 Introduction

-If you only read the newspapers you’d believe all students were single 18-year-olds who have just got their A-level results, and are ready to spend three years in the student bar binge drinking.
-Yet few of those stereotypes are true (though some I’m sure may still like the odd pint).
+Yet few of those stereotypes are true (though I’m sure some may still like the odd pint).
 Many at university are substantially older, have children or are financed independently.
-In fact some universities now see mature students as the majority.
+In fact, some universities now see mature students as the majority.

-1. The Basic Facts
+1. The basic facts

 2. Loans, grants and bursaries

 There is a range of financial support out there for those wanting to go into higher education.
-This falls into two main categories – government support and direct money from universities and colleges.
+This falls into two main categories – Government support and direct money from universities and colleges.
 The amounts available often depend on household income – which usually means your unearned income, and the taxable income of any partner that lives with you.

 3. How the repayments work?

 Student loans must be repaid when you have left the course and started work, and are earning over £21,000 – whereas grants and bursaries do not need to be repaid (unless you leave your course early in some circumstances).
-Students starting at English universities in 2013 could graduate with loans of anything up to £50,000 if they take both tuition fee loans and maintenance loans.
+Students starting at English universities in 2015 could graduate with loans of anything up to £51,000 if they take both tuition fee loans and maintenance loans.

 4. How much will it actually cost?